snhirsch/katana-midi-bridge/README.md

 this is under consideration for a future release.
 If it's important to you, please weigh in by opening an issue.

-You may instruct the bridge software to store the amplfier state in MIDI PC# 11-127 as you choose (discussed below).
+You may instruct the bridge software to store the amplifier state in MIDI PC# 11-127 as you choose (discussed below).
 The data is stored in a small disk file on the computer, not the amplifier itself.
 This file is plain text and you can edit it yourself if you know what